-669 In certain situations, additional controls or control enhancements beyond the controls and 670 enhancements contained in the control baselines in Chapter Three may be required to address specific threats to organizations, mission/business processes, and systems; to address privacy-672 related issues for individuals; and to satisfy the requirements of applicable laws, Executive 673 Orders, directives, policies, regulations, standards, and guidelines.
-Organizational assessments 674 of risk provide essential information for determining the necessity and sufficiency of the 675 controls and control enhancements in the control baselines.
-Organizations are encouraged to 676 make maximum use of the control catalog in [SP 800-53] to supplement control baselines with 677 additional controls or control enhancements.
+In certain situations, additional controls or control enhancements beyond the controls and enhancements contained in the control baselines in Chapter Three may be required to address specific threats to organizations, mission and business processes, and systems; to address specific types of PII processing and associated privacy risks; and to satisfy the requirements of laws, executive orders, directives, policies, regulations, standards, and guidelines.
+Organizational assessments of risk provide information for determining the necessity and sufficiency of the controls and control enhancements in the control baselines.
+Organizations are encouraged to make maximum use of the control catalog in [SP 800-53] to supplement control baselines with additional controls or control enhancements.